 As you probably guessed, the Ready tab does not contain any settings, but it is just a confirmation page for you to complete the steps until now.
 Here is how it looks like and what the different sections and links point to.
 If you’re using the Easy Setup Mode, then you won’t see the advanced setup option, and you should see the setup completion button instead.

-Let us click the Setup Advanced Options to start configuring advanced options.
+Now, let us click the Setup Advanced Options to start configuring advanced options.

 8 Advanced Settings